Iván Terrazas

-Iván Martín Terrazas Magaña (born 11 November 1983) is a Mexican former professional baseball outfielder.
+Iván Martín Terrazas Magaña (born 11 November 1983) is a Mexican former professional baseball outfielder and current general manager of the Diablos Rojos del México baseball and softball teams.
 After playing in the Atlanta Braves minor league system for six years, Terrazas spent sixteen seasons in the Mexican League (LMB), fourteen of them with the Diablos Rojos del México, where he retired after playing a single game in 2022.

 Terrazas represented Mexico, winning the bronze medal at the 2007 Pan American Games.

 Early life

 Terrazas was born on 11 November 1982 in Mexico City.
 His father, Martín Terrazas, played professional baseball in the Mexican League during eight seasons (from 1973 to 1980) as a catcher, spending most of his career with the Tigres de México.
 Iván started playing baseball in the Liga Tranviarios, a youth baseball league in Mexico City.

 Professional career

 Atlanta Braves

 Terrazas was signed by the Atlanta Braves organization in 2002 and was assigned to the Dominican Summer League Braves, where he played during 2002 and 2003.
 In 2004, he was promoted to the Gulf Coast League Braves where he batted .282/.312/.462 with four home runs and 20 RBI in 37 games.
 In 2005, he played for the Rome Braves of the High-A South Atlantic League, hitting .277/.299/.365 with three home runs and 41 RBI.